-My brother and I were raised in a Catholic home and both grew up believing in God but not knowing Him or having a relationship with His Son, Jesus Christ.
-I cannot speak for my brother’s life experiences,* but for me, not having any relationship with Jesus led me to wander down very wide, winding & bumpy roads.
+I was raised in a Catholic home and grew up believing in God but not knowing Him or having a relationship with His Son, Jesus Christ.
+I cannot speak for my family member’s life experiences, but for me, not having any relationship with Jesus (despite believing in a monotheistic and triune God) led me to wander down very wide, winding & bumpy roads.
 Fortunately for my salvation, my path eventually collided with God’s and I’ve been following His Son ever since.

-As soon as he came out to me all those years ago, I knew I had to seek guidance from wise, reputable and trusted Christian pastors, counselors and theological scholars if I wanted to biblically love my brother despite his choice to openly live a homosexual lifestyle.
+As soon as my relative came out to me all those years ago, I knew I had to seek guidance from wise, reputable and trusted Christian pastors, counselors and theological scholars if I wanted to biblically love this person despite their choice to pursue a lifestyle that goes against my biblical convictions.

-Loving my brother was never a doubt or question in my mind, but as a Christian women’s leader, blogger, and mother, I knew I needed to be educated on his decision to live a life that goes against everything I believe in.
-In my mind, the world accepts, welcomes and even values homosexuality as an expression of a person’s true identity.
-The questions I needed answered began with, what does the Bible say about homosexuality and how will I respond to something that hits so close to home?
+Loving this family member was never a doubt or question in my mind, but as a Christian women’s leader, blogger, and mother, I knew I needed to be educated and equipped on God’s design for gender and sexuality.
+Just because the world accepts, welcomes and even values homosexuality and gender fluidity as an expression of a person’s true identity doesn’t mean it is good, right, true, or scientific.
+The questions I needed answered began with, What does the Bible say about homosexuality and How will I respond to something that hits so close to home?

 The first thing I learned was the difference between homosexuality and same-sex attraction:

 - Homosexuality is feelings-based.
-It’s a personal decision to live a homosexual lifestyle based on a person’s natural feelings and inclinations leading them to be physically or sexually attracted to a person of the same sex.
+It’s a personal, intentional and active decision to live a homosexual lifestyle based on a person’s natural feelings and inclinations leading them to be physically or sexually attracted to a person of the same sex.

-- Same-sex attraction is the label used to describe the sin associated with a person being physically or sexually attracted to someone of the same sex.
-Same-sex attraction (SSA) is not in itself a morally culpable sin, but rather acting on the sin makes the attraction a sin.
+- Same-sex attraction is the label used to describe the sinful bent associated with a person being physically or sexually attracted to someone of the same sex.
+Same-sex attraction (SSA) is not in itself a morally culpable sin, but rather acting on the sin (i.e. homosexuality) makes the attraction a sin.

 I know my definition of those heavy words doesn’t even begin to scratch the surface on the many layers that weigh down this loaded topic, but, the bottom line is this:

-Yes – because of his choice to act on his feelings and desires even though they are not in line with God’s original design (Genesis 1:27-28, Genesis 2:24).
-Those who feel attracted to someone of the same sex, yet choose not to act on their desires even though it is incredibly challenging, are experiencing the temptation of same-sex attraction.
+The intentional decision to act on one’s feelings and desires even though they are not in line with God’s original design (Genesis 1:27-28, Genesis 2:24) is committing the act of sin.
+Conversely, those who feel attracted to someone of the same sex, yet choose not to act on their desires (even though it may be incredibly challenging), are experiencing the temptation that comes from the sinful bent of same-sex attraction.

-What’s different, though, is I do not identify by the sin and brokenness that plague me.
-Rather, my identity is found in Christ.
+What’s different, though, is to not identify by the sin and brokenness that plague us.
+Rather, our identity should be found in Christ.